meilisearch/documentation/reference/api/error_codes.md

 The Content-Type header was specified, but no request body was sent to the server or the request body is empty.

-### `dump_already_processing`

-Dump creation is already in progress.
-A new dump creation process can be triggered after the current one has been completed.

 ### `dump_not_found`

 The requested dump could not be found.